powersync-ja/powersync-js/packages/vue/README.md

 # Vue composables for PowerSync

-The `powersync/vue` package package is a Vue-specific wrapper for PowerSync.
+The `powersync/vue` package is a Vue-specific wrapper for PowerSync.
 It provides Vue composables that are designed to support reactivity, and can be used to automatically re-render components when query results update or to access PowerSync connectivity status changes.

 ## Note: Beta Release